 - EPA 40 CFR Subchapter D - Water Programs

 - EPA 40 CFR Subchapter N - Effluent Guidelines and Standards

 - EPA 40 CFR Subchapter O - Sewage Sludge

-- Water resources management regulations are addressed in Chapter 4 of Army Regulation 200-1, Environmental Protection and Enhancement
+- Water resources management regulations are addressed in Army Regulation 200-1, Environmental Protection and Enhancement